 Global Europe Program

-The Global Europe Program addresses vital issues affecting the European continent, U.S.-European relations, and Europe’s ties with the rest of the world.
-It does this through scholars-in-residence, seminars, policy study groups, media commentary, international conferences and publications.
-Activities cover a wide range of topics, from the role of NATO, the European Union and the OSCE to European energy security, trade disputes, challenges to democracy, and counter-terrorism.
-The program investigates European approaches to policy issues of importance to the United States, including globalization, digital transformation, climate, migration, global governance, and relations with Russia and Eurasia, China and the Indo-Pacific, the Middle East and Africa.
+The Global Europe Program addresses vital issues affecting the European continent, US-European relations, and Europe’s ties with the rest of the world.
+We investigate European approaches to critical global issues: digital transformation, climate, migration, global governance.
+We also examine Europe’s relations with Russia and Eurasia, China and the Indo-Pacific, the Middle East and Africa.
+Our program activities cover a wide range of topics, from the role of NATO, the European Union and the OSCE to European energy security, trade disputes, challenges to democracy, and counter-terrorism.
+The Global Europe Program’s staff, scholars-in-residence, and Global Fellows participate in seminars, policy study groups, and international conferences to provide analytical recommendations to policy makers and the media.

 Connect With Us

 Two Years of War in Ukraine: Timeline to Invasion

 Sweden’s Contributions to NATO: Bolstering the Alliance’s Defense Industry and Air Capabilities

 With Sweden on track to become the next member of NATO, pending Hungary's approval, Jason C. Moyer and Henri Winberg explain how Sweden's accession will benefit the Alliance through its strong defense industry, technological expertise and significant airforce.